 Pharmacists can help you avoid the pitfalls of medication errors.
 Your pharmacist can be your “best friend” when it comes to preventing medication-related problems.
 If you have questions about the medications you are taking, don’t be afraid to ask yours about them.

-Part 1 of this series, which talks about electronic health records, is available here.
+Part 1 of this series, which talks about electronic health records, is available on our website.